unbit/uwsgi-docs/Go.rst

 Goroutines are very probably the most interesting feature of the Go platform.

-A uWSGI loop engine for goroutines is automatically embedded in the uWSGI library whrn you build with the go plugin.
+A uWSGI loop engine for goroutines is automatically embedded in the uWSGI library when you build it with the go plugin.

 To spawn goroutines in each uWSGI process just add goroutines = N option, where N is the number of goroutines to spawn